-The five-year lien established in the above paragraph will not be applied to Applicants that are original beneficiaries, or heirs of the original beneficiaries, of the Program which obtained their title and have complied with the requirements of the transfer for a period no less than five (5) years.
-Also, the five-year lien will not be applied to Applicants that obtained the property through purchase from an original beneficiary or an heir that complied with the requirements of the transfer the transfer the transfer before the approval of Act 202.
+The established five-year lien established in the above paragraph will not be applyied to applicants that who are original beneficiaries, or heirs of the original beneficiaries, of the Program, which obtained their title, and have complied with the requirements of the transfer for a period no less than five (5) years.
+Also, the five-year lien will not be applied to applicants that obtained the property through purchase from an original beneficiary or an heir that who complied with the requirements of the transfer before the approval of Act 202-2018.

-8.5 Title under Act 160 of August 10, 1988, as amended, Law for the Provision of Title over Properties Created by Virtue of the Emergency Housing Program
+8.5 Title under Act No. 160 of August 10, 1988, as amended, Law for the Emergency Housing Program

-The Program may provide a clear and marketable title under the provisions of Act 160 of August 10, 1988, as amended, known as Law for the Provision of Title Over Properties Created by Virtue of the Emergency Housing Program (hereinafter Act 160).
-Between October 5 and 6 of 1985 Puerto Rico was affected by a strong trough.
+The Program may provide a clear and marketable property title under the provisions of Act No. 160 of August 10, 1988, as amended, known as Law for the Provision of Title Over Properties Created by Virtue of the Emergency Housing Program (hereinafter Act 160-1988).
+Between October 6 and 7 of 1985 Puerto Rico was affected by a strong trough.
 This trough caused flooding, overflows, landslides, and numerous other damages all through Puerto Rico.
 In response to the disaster, Puerto Rico implemented an Emergency Housing Program to provide displaced families with options for permanent housing.
-This Act was approved to authorize the provision of title to families that have lived in the structures created by means of the Emergency Housing Program.
+This